Know before you go - Please read this important information carefully!

 Cambodia accepts both Riel (KHR) and dollars (USD).
 It is probably easier to bring some USD with you as airport charges for changing money can be expensive and ATM’s there are unreliable.

 If you have to pay for a VOA at the airport it is only possible to pay in USD.

 You can ask your driver to stop at an ATM on the way if you desperately need one but Kampot has many reliable 24hr Visa/Mastercard ATM's.

 Most places will only accept cash payments and do not have card payment facilities.

 Most shops/hotels/restaurants in Kampot will only accept either local currency or USD (e.g. not GBP, EUR or AUD).
 If you bring your own currency there are a few money changers that offer very good exchange rates.

 Inform your bank if you plan to access your money whilst abroad.
 There are many cash machines in Kampot town and almost all are Visa and/or MasterCard so they will almost definitely work for you.

 Regarding clothing, make sure that the clothes you wish to wear for the yoga classes are not restrictive.
-It is best to wear something either baggy or close fitting like Lycra type leggings.
+It is best to wear something either baggy like shorts or close fitting like Lycra type leggings.
 Most days are hot and sunny but sometimes, depending on the season, there may be rain so a light raincoat may be advisable.
 Also, the evening countryside air can sometimes bring a chill so you may like to bring a light jumper/cardigan/hoodie.

 If you have any further questions about the retreat, yoga, Cambodia, travel etc. then please feel free to <contact us> so that we can help you!